corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-int-test.md

 Leave these methods as they are:

-* `templateFlowParams`
 * `startFlow`
-* `retrieveOutcome`
+* `eventually`

-### Add `CreateAndIssueMarsVoucherParams` helper method
+### Change the `templateFlowParams` to `CreateAndIssueMarsVoucherParams` helper method

+You must change the `templateFlowParams` to the `CreateAndIssueMarsVoucherParams` helper method.
 The `CreateAndIssueMarsVoucherParams` helper method takes parameters specific to this flow (`voucherDesc` and `holder`) and converts them into JSON.
 This performs the same function as the template helper methods, but covers parameters specific to this flow.

 Add the helper function with `voucherDesc` and `holder` parameters, and return a `GsonBuilder`.